 Vintage French seatpost sizes..or simply called “why didn’t they just make one bloody size of seatpost?”
 Yes, beware the French bike, for there are a surprising number of difficulties that can easily stand in your way to building that great project.
 If you’re not exactly sure of the sizing and the threads of your frame, or if you’re not certain that the parts you have are correct, then you’ll be really riding your luck.
-You’ll probably get stuck, an have to fork out for new parts.
-In this blog I want to look at the seatpost sizing issue, albeit briefly, as it is a very common problem when building a French bike.
+Not only did French brands vary their seatpost sizing between 26.2mm – 26.6mm, but Vitus built frames to take a 25mm post.
+I want to look at the seatpost sizing issue, albeit briefly, as it is a very common problem when building a French bike.

 The First Dilemma

 Look at the three seat posts in the first photograph.
 Only one of them has its size stamped on it.
 Two of the three, therefore, practice the dark arts, the first problem when trying to work out what post to fit: many french seat posts don’t have a size stamped on them.
 So even if you do know the correct size of seatpost that you require, you may well buy a post from someone who has guessed its size.
 The Simplex post in the picture above is again unmarked, and I’ve never understood for the life of me why these manufacturers didn’t bother stamping them.